-Pernod Ricard's success depends on the commitment of its employees and its ability to attract and retain them as well as develop their skills, particularly in highly competitive labour markets, such as North America, Asia, Africa and Eastern Europe, where turnover rates are normally higher than in the rest of the world.
+RISK IDENTIFICATION AND DESCRIPTION POTENTIAL IMPACTS ON THE GROUP Pernod Ricard's success depends on the commitment of its employees and its ability to attract and retain them as well as develop their skills, particularly in highly competitive labour markets, such as North America, Asia, Africa and Eastern Europe, where turnover rates are normally higher than in the rest of the world.
 This competitive talent market is heightened by the search for scarce skills, changes in the aspirations of new generations and the pandemic impact that has accelerated certain trends.
-Moreover, employee development through geographic mobility is sometimes an issue (diversity of career paths, management of the partner's career, cost control, Covid impact, etc.).

-The Group is aware that talent management must remain a key area of focus to ensure the sustainability of its activity and ensure the transmission of key know-how within the organisation.
+Moreover, employee development through geographic mobility is sometimes an issue (diversity of career paths, management of the The Group is aware that talent management must remain a key area of focus to ensure the sustainability of its activity and ensure the transmission of key know-how within the organisation.
 Excessively high turnover or unduly long job vacancies could have a financial impact and demotivate teams.
 This could potentially slow the implementation of key Group development projects and have an adverse impact on its business, results or reputation.